inx4nee/Yuri-bot/README.md

 ---

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

+---

 ### 🔒 Privacy
 Yuri processes message content, images, and voice notes only when explicitly mentioned or replied to.
 Conversational context is stored securely in MongoDB and automatically expires after 30 days.
-Read the full [Privacy Policy](PRIVACY_POLICY.md)
+Read the full [PRIVACY POLICY](PRIVACY_POLICY.md)